 In 2019, BCRF embarked on a bold new initiative to apply the principles of precision medicine to prevention research, envisioning a future where doctors could customize a prevention plan based on an individual’s biology, history, and lifestyle.
 The overarching goal of this multiyear program is to fuel innovation by challenging the research community to explore new emerging technologies and multidisciplinary approaches, identify new ways to examine data, and build or enhance infrastructure and technologies that will accelerate breast cancer prevention research.
 Read More

 The Translational Breast Cancer Research Consortium (TBCRC) is a collaborative group founded with BCRF support in 2005 to conduct innovative, high-impact clinical trials for breast cancer.
 TBCRC was created to address a major unmet need in the field: As we increasingly discover that breast cancer is a complex disease, clinical research now requires the design of smaller, focused trials that are enriched with studies to help us reveal underlying biology.
-TBCRC is composed of 19 clinical sites across the United States, which create multi-institutional, cross-disciplinary studies among its more than 200 participating trial investigators—many of whom are BCRF grantees.
+TBCRC is comprised of 18 clinical sites across the United States, which create multi-institutional, cross-disciplinary studies among its more than 200 participating trial investigators—many of whom are BCRF grantees.

 BCRF launched this public-private partnership in 2016 to ensure the top breast cancer researchers have access to the most promising drugs in development and on the market—allowing them to perform laboratory and clinical research to advance lifesaving treatments.
 The Drug Research Collaborative initially launched with a three-year, $15 million grant from Pfizer, and it has since expanded to include additional multi-million-dollar grants and partnership with Eli Lilly and Company and Astellas.